 As at their effective dates, former SEPP active members will participate in either Design One or Design Two depending on the terms of the Merger Agreement.
-Under Design Two, the level of contribution rates can vary by employer and member group but not to exceed 9% of pensionable earnings.
+Under Design Two, the level of contribution rates can vary by employer and member group, with total member and employer contributions not to exceed 18% of pensionable earnings.
 Contribution rates are being phased-in for certain former SEPP sponsors and members who have joined the Plan.
 Otherwise, the provisions of the Plan apply under the relevant Design.

-APPENDIX G
+Appendix G